maxmushkin/connectthedots/Simulator/readme.md

 ### Connection String ###
 This simulator mimics real devices output and sends data to the IoTHub.
 To start working with it, you need to register a device in the IoT Hub that you will target, and get the Connection String for the IoT Hub itself.
 You will find all the instructions to create device IDs and retrieve connection strings [here](https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md).
+Specifically, you should install and run the graphical [Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md#device-explorer) tool to connect to your IoT Hub and create/register one or more devices in IoT Hub.

 You can find connection information for managing the IoT Hub instance in the [Azure portal](http://portal.azure.com).